Adult Antiretroviral Guidelines

 • Oral absorption of BIC can be reduced by simultaneous administration with drugs or supplements containing polyvalent cations (e.g., Al-, Ca-, or Mg-containing antacids or supplements or multivitamin tablets with minerals).
 See dosing recommendations in Table 24d.

-• See discussion in text regarding weight gain related to INSTIs.
+• See text in the INSTI section regarding weight gain and INSTI use.

 DTG